 The organic nitrogen, particulate phosphorus, and organic carbon in water percolating from soil and river stay in the soil/river, while temperature, inorganic nitrogen and SRP follow the water to the aquifer.
-Inorganic nitrogen is subjected to denitrification in the aquifer (see Chapter Nitrogen and phosphorus processes in rivers and lakes - Denitrification).
+Inorganic nitrogen is subjected to denitrification in the aquifer (see Chapter Nitrogen and phosphorus in land routines - Denitrification).